AdaCore/gnatstudio/docs/users_guide/main_window.rst

   valid.
 Any that not are removed.
 The arrows in the title bar are also reset if new dependencies were added for the files.
 Also recompute the layout of the graph and changes the current position of the boxes.
-  However, the browser is not refreshed automatically, since there are lots of cases where the dependencies might change.  * :menuselection:`Show system files`
+  However, the browser is not refreshed automatically, since there are many cases where the dependencies might change.

 * :menuselection:`Show system files`